 Maintenance Requirements

-If you’re not a fan of spending your weekends sanding and staining, you’ll be happy with both PVC and composite; all you need is a bit of soap and water to keep your decking looking fresh.
+If you’re not a fan of spending your weekends sanding and staining, you’ll be happy with both PVC and composite.
+PVC and composite decking are very easy to clean, all you need is a bit of soap and water to keep your decking looking fresh.
+For extra freshness, a specialised composite decking cleaner can leave your decking looking new again.

 Environmental Impact